a2s-institute/foundations_course/content/ros/ROS_Nodes_Topics_Messages/README.md

 ## Extra stuff

 ### Dependencies?
 When you write a code, you probablly include some libraries.
-Every library you use is a dependency your code needs inorder for it to be compiled successfully.
+Every library you use is a dependency your code needs in order for it to be compiled successfully.
 In ROS, this is needed particularly when you write C++ nodes.
 For example, if you write a C++ node that includes the following:
 ```cpp
 #include "std_msgs/String.h"
 ```